Daniel-Getnet/Long-jump-ML-model/README.md

-# Long jump performance prediction using machine learning models<br>
+# Predicting Long Jump Performance Using Biomechanical Features: A Machine Learning Approach<br>
 This repository contains the code and data used in my manuscript titled “Predicting Long Jump Performance Using Biomechanical Features: A Machine Learning Approach.”
-The study explores how biomechanical features pridict long jump performance and utilizes machine learning approch to predict performance.<br>
+The study explores how biomechanical features predict long jump performance and utilizes machine learning approch to predict performance.<br>

-###  four Model were used for this study:<br>
+###  Four Model were used for this study:<br>
 1. Random Forest<br>
 2. CatBoost<br>
 3. Gradient Boosting<br>